 Planning for Social Sustainability Master Class

-Rachel Trigg, Senior Project Manager, Elton Consulting, recently travelled to Darwin to run a Master Class on social infrastructure planning and planning for social sustainability.
+Rachel Trigg, recently travelled to Darwin to run a Master Class on social infrastructure planning and planning for social sustainability.
 The Master Class was a drawcard for participants from the government and the private sector during October Business Month.

 The Master Class explored key themes from practice leading theory and the idea that ‘it is possible to create communities which encourage health, happiness and wellbeing.’
 Rachel also gave a presentation which discussed key considerations and trends of social infrastructure planning citing recent case studies.